chigface/Fun-with-Python/README.md

 ## Credit Card Mask
 Usually when you buy something, you're asked whether your credit card number, phone number or answer to your most secret question is still correct.
 However, since someone could look over your shoulder, you don't want that shown on your screen.
 Instead, we mask it.
 Your task is to write a function maskify, which changes all but the last four characters into '#'.

+## Trolls are attacking your comment section!
+A common way to deal with this situation is to remove all of the vowels from the trolls' comments, neutralizing the threat.
+Your task is to write a function that takes a string and return a new string with all vowels removed.
+For example, the string "This website is for losers LOL!" would become "Ths wbst s fr lsrs LL!".